carrot/markdown-styleguide/README.md

     There is a newline above this paragraph because it is both the end of a list and because it follows a fenced code block.
     ```
+  * As long as the parser supports it; code blocks should not be denoted with
+    indentation.
+Using back-ticks is much more explicit than 4 spaces or 1
+    tab.

 ## Tables
 Like fenced code blocks, tables in Markdown are provided by Markdown Extra
 which seems to be pretty widely implemented.